 In terms of airlines that were affected the most by these types of incidents, Delta Airlines comes up on top with 29 incidents followed by Southwest with 36, United with 23, and American Airlines with 10.
 Other airlines have less than 10 reported incidents in the given period.

 In terms of devices that were linked as the cause of these incidents, power banks and other rechargeable batteries lead the report with 39 cases.
 In the 2nd place, we have vaping devices that generated 36 incidents.
-Laptops and tablets are 3rd on the list with 24 incidents, followed closely by cell phones that were linked to 22 cases.
+Laptops and tablets are 3rd on the list with 24 incidents, followed closely by cell phones which were linked to 22 cases.

-Given the fact that power banks and other rechargeable batteries are one of the leading causes for battery-related incidents on passenger planes, we can easily understand why the FAA and TSA imposed limits on these batteries.
+Given the fact that power banks and other rechargeable batteries are one of the leading causes of battery-related incidents on passenger planes, we can easily understand why the FAA and TSA imposed limits on these batteries.
 One persona can take only a maximum of two batteries with a capacity of up to 100Wh each.
 For capacities between 100Wh and 160Wh, a permit is required, while any battery of over 160Wh is not allowed on board.

 As it seems from the FAA report, battery-related incidents are on the increase.
 This means that they might become more heavily regulated and current rules might be more intensely enforced.
 So airline passengers should be mindful whenever they travel with any type of rechargeable Li-ion battery.